 Step 4

-Use the keymap that is the correct one for your particular keyboard.
+Use the keymap that is right for the layout of your particular keyboard.

 [!!]
 Configure the keyboard